jarviscanada/jarvis_data_eng_MiguelDario/linux_sql/README.md

 ```
 - `crontab`: Automates the host_usage script to run every minute
 - `queries.sql`: Helps solve the followjng business cases:
-    - Group hosts by number of CPUs
+    - Group hosts by number of CPUs, and sort by memory size in descending order
     - Average memory usage in 5 minute intervals for each host
     - Detect host failure.
 A failure is defined as less than 3 data points inserted in a 5 minute interval.